 Overnight icon Overnight: In flight

-In the afternoon, you will be taken on a walking tour of Old Tashkent.
+After breakfast you will be taken on a walking tour of Old Tashkent.
 This will include visits to Chorsu Bazaar, Kukuldash Mosque and Khast Imom.
 Khast Imon is the official religious centre for Muslims in Central Asia and consists of Barak Khan Madrasah (16th century), Tilla Shaykh Mosque (the Osman Koran, believed to be world's oldest Koran, is kept in the library of this mosque) and the mausoleum of Abu Bakr Kaffal Shoshi (a 13-14th century Islamic scholar).

 Overnight icon Overnight: Praga Hotel Or Al Anvar Hotel Or Similar, Tashkent